 The last time I was in Cambodia, I did not have a chance to visit the capital city.
 Now that I was back, I decided to spend 2 full days exploring the city and learning all the history the city had to offer from the beginning of the Khmer Empire to the atrocities committed during the Khmer Rouge reign in Cambodia.

 As a history buff, I enjoyed all the great museums they have here but as a human being, it was one of the most overwhelming experience.
 That said, I believe every one of us needs to know about what had happened in the past and learned from it so that we will not repeat the same mistakes.
-If you are a history buff like me, you will find this guide most helpful for your upcoming trip to Phnom Penh.
+Here is a backpacking guide on things to do, where to go, and what to see in Phnom Penh, Cambodia.Table of Contents

 Where to Stay in Phnom Penh

 Since it was our last destination before we ended our South East Asia trip, we decided to splurge a little bit and got a cheap room at the Phnom Penh Katari Hotel.
 It was so worth it.
 The rooms, facilities and the staff were amazing.
-Every thing was up to western standards with breakfast buffet, swimming pool, and a roof top bar that gives you an amazing view of the city.
+Everything was up to western standards with breakfast buffet, swimming pool, and a rooftop bar that gives you an amazing view of the city.
 The room was bigger than my living room in Bangkok!
-If you want a comfortable place and don’t mind paying a bit, this place will provide you the perfect santuary for your time in Phnom Penh.
+If you want a comfortable place and don’t mind paying a bit, this place will provide you the perfect sanctuary for your time in Phnom Penh.

 How to Get to Phnom Penh